Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Leptoquarks at muon collider

-This particular final state appears if $S_3^{1/3}$ is produced at muon collider in pair in BP3 scenario and then both of them decay through $t\mu$ channel (\autoref{eq:mu_S13_BP3}).
-The top quark would disintegrate into a $b$-quark and a $W$-boson, and eventually the $W$-boson will produce two light jets.
-Thus, from the pair production of $S_3^{1/3}$, for BP3, we get $2b-\rm{jet}+4-\rm{jet}+2\mu$ final state.
-However, this final state gets serious contribution from $S_3^{4/3}$ too.
-The results for this final state at 8 TeV and 30 TeV center of mass energies with the respective 1000 \fbi and 10000 \fbi of integrated luminosities are quoted in \autoref{mu_2b4j2mu}.
-At 8 TeV center of mass energy with 1000\fbi of data one can reach $\sim15\,\sigma$ of signal significance for BP3 indicating a need of $\sim 110$ \fbi of integrated luminosity to achieve a $5\,\sigma$ signal significance.
-Surprisingly, one can reach $10.9\,\sigma$ signal significance at the same energy with 1000 \fbi of data for BP1 case as well contributing through the $2-{\rm jet}+2\mu$ channel.
+The results for this finalstate at 8 TeV and 30 TeV centre-of-mass energies with the respective 1000 \fbi and 10000 \fbi of integrated luminosities are quoted in \autoref{mu_2b4j2mu}.
+At 8 TeV centre-of-mass energy with 1000\fbi of data one can reach $\sim15\,\sigma$ of signal significance for BP3 indicating a need of $\sim 110$ \fbi of integrated luminosity to achieve a $5\,\sigma$ signal significance.
+Surprisingly, one can reach $10.8\,\sigma$ signal significance at the same energy with 1000 \fbi of data for BP1 case as well contributing through the $2-{\rm jet}+2\mu$ channel.
 However, the results for 30 TeV is not heartening at all since we need integrated luminosity of more than 10000 \fbi to achieve $5\,\sigma$ significance.